Increase In Affordable Child Care Spaces Across the Province

 The Ontario government is creating an additional 53,000 new, affordable licensed child care spaces by December 2026.
 This announcement is part of the six-year, $13.2 billion agreement with the federal government to lower fees for families and deliver an average of $10 per day child care by September 2025.
 The focus of this new targeted plan is to increase access for families across Ontario.
 The new spaces will be allocated to communities using a model that incorporates demographics, socioeconomic indicators and existing licensed child care capacity.
 The spaces will be part of the Canada-wide Early Learning and Child Care system and includes a mix of not-for-profit and for-profit centres.
 The province will also enhance the availability of flexible models of care for a changing economy and labour market including spaces available on weekends and overnight.

 Ontario is also launching a $213 million grant program for new and existing operators.
-These one-time grants, prioritizing regions with low rates of space availability, will help operators offset the initial costs of expanding or creating spaces such as purchasing equipment or renovating facilities.
+These one-time grants, prioritizing regions with low rates of space availability, will help child care operators offset the initial costs of expanding or creating spaces such as purchasing equipment or renovating facilities.

 New Information from Province Regarding the More Homes Built Faster Plan

 The Minister of Municipal Affairs and Housing provided an update to Heads of Council on December 22, 2022 regarding recent legislative and regulatory changes.
 It provides important information about the implementation of Bill 109, Bill 23, Bill 3 and 39.

 On December 28, 2022, the Minister of Natural Resources and Forestry provided direction for conservation authorities (CAs) regarding fee changes associated with planning, development and permitting fees.
 On the same day, the Ministry also provided additional information to conservation authorities (CAs) and participating municipalities on legislative and regulatory changes affecting CAs.